charles-tabi-gyansah/Data-Analysis-Dashboard/README.md

 - Bar charts showing bike purchases by gender and region
 - Line and column charts for income and age trends
 - Interactive dashboard using Pivot Charts and slicers

-## Dasboard
-<a href = "https://github.com/charles-tabi-gyansah/Data-Analysis-Dashboard/blob/main/bike%20purchase%20insight%20Screenshot.png" >Dashboard</a>
+- <a href = "https://github.com/charles-tabi-gyansah/Data-Analysis-Dashboard/blob/main/bike%20purchase%20insight%20Screenshot.png" >Dashboard interative</a>

 ## Key Skills Demonstrated